 - Let the ground wire from the battery negative terminal run through the clamp for the current meter before connecting to the car’s ground (chassis).

-The current draw should be at or less than that specified in the vehicle’s owner manual.
+Check that the starter motor current is at or less than that specified in the car repair manual.

-The battery voltage measured when the car is starting should be 9.6V or higher at 68°F – 77°F.
+Expect the battery voltage when the car is starting to drop to as low as 9.6V or higher at 68°F – 77°F.

-Possible causes of excessive current draw by the starter are jammed or stuck starter motor, low battery voltage or a shorting starter motor.
+Possible causes of an excessive current draw by the starter are a jammed or stuck starter motor, worn bushings or brushes, or a shorting starter motor.